true-while/SayTheName/readme.md

 1. Connect by SSH to RPi (PuTTY) and change the default password.

-1. Install .Net 5.0 by follow the [tutorial](https://docs.microsoft.com/en-us/dotnet/iot/deployment#deploying-a-framework-dependent-app) steps.
+1. Install .Net 5.0 by following  the [tutorial](https://docs.microsoft.com/en-us/dotnet/iot/deployment#deploying-a-framework-dependent-app) steps.

-1. Install ASLA packages by following command:
+1. Install ALSA packages by following command:

     ```bash
     sudo apt-get install gcc libasound2 libasound2-dev alsa-utils
     ```

-1. You can check if the audio and speaker works on your RPi by running following command.
-It should produce a noise for your default audio device connected to `**`audio jack`. *USB or Bluetooth speaker does not supported* by the code.
+1. You can check if the audio and speaker works on your RPi by running the following command.
+It should produce a noise for your default audio device connected to `**`audio jack`. *USB or Bluetooth speakers are not supported* by the code.

     ```bash
         speaker-test -c2